DL 201

 Last week, Stanford researchers announced they'd created an algorithm that makes "editing video as easy as editing text."

-This has big implications in video editing and content creation, but there are even bigger challenges with deep fake videos a we think about critical evaluation of online information.
+This has big implications in video editing and content creation, but there are even bigger challenges with deepfake videos as we think about critical evaluation of online information.

 Thanks to Bryan Alexander for the share.